Phoenix Dog Bite Lawyer

 If you don’t meet the deadlines that apply to your case, your action will be time-barred.
 The defendant will likely file a motion to dismiss your lawsuit, and the court will grant the motion.
 This would mean that you would not be able to seek legal redress for your losses in court.

 While the statutes of limitation provide deadlines for filing lawsuits, it’s best not to wait until the end of the limitation period.
-YOu should instead reach out to a Phoenix dog bite lawyer at the Lamber Goodnow Injury Lawyers as soon as possible after your dog attack incident.
+You should instead reach out to a Phoenix dog bite lawyer at Lamber Goodnow Injury Lawyers as soon as possible after your dog attack incident.
 Getting legal representation quickly can help to prevent crucial evidence from being lost and can also help to preserve your rights to file both strict liability and negligence causes of action.

 Damages in a Dog Bite Lawsuit